IntrinsicNeRF: Learning Intrinsic Neural Radiance Fields for Editable Novel View Synthesis: More Experimental Results

-\textbf{Illumination Variation.} Since our IntrinsicNeRF can decompose residual terms besides Lambertian assumptions, which may be properties such as specular illumination, we can adjust its overall brightness directly through the sliding buttons of the video editing software.
+\textbf{Illumination Variation.} Since our IntrinsicNeRF can decompose residual terms besides Lambertian assumptions, which may be properties such as specular illumination, we can adjust its overall brightness directly by a multiplicative factor.
+Specifically, users only need to adjust the sliding buttons of the video editing software and the overall brightness will be modified.
 We can enhance the light or diminish it, to see the effect of different light intensities, as shown in Fig.~\ref{supp.fig:illumination variation on Blender Object Dataset}.
+We also perform illumination variation on the real-world data to show the generalization ability of our method, shown in Fig.~\ref{supp.fig:illumination variation on real-world Dataset}.

 \textbf{Editable Novel View Synthesis.} Our IntrinsicNeRF gives the NeRF~\cite{mildenhall2020nerf} the ability to model additional fundamental properties of the scene, and the original novel view synthesis functionality is retained.
-As shown in the Fig.~\ref{supp.fig: Novel View Synthesis}, the effects of our video editing application above such as scene recoloring can be applied to the editable novel view synthesis, maintaining consistency.
+As shown in Fig.~\ref{supp.fig: Novel View Synthesis}, the effects of our video editing application above such as scene recoloring can be applied to the editable novel view synthesis, maintaining consistency.
+We also perform editable view synthesis on the real-world data to show the generalization ability of our method, shown in Fig.~\ref{supp.fig: Novel View Synthesis real-world}.
 Please refer to the supplementary video for more details.

-\textbf{Video Editing Software.} We visualize the interface of our video editing software, which contains controls for color palette for abledo layer, two sliding bars for shading and residual layers, as well as buttons for playing or recording view synthesis, and reset, etc. Due to IntrinsicNeRF with hierarchical clustering and indexing representation, our software can support real-time augmented video editing, shown in Fig.~\ref{supp.fig: Video Editing Software}.
+\textbf{Video Editing Software.} As shown in Fig.~\ref{supp.fig: Video Editing Software}, we visualize the interface of our video editing software, which contains controls for the color palette for the reflectance layer, two sliding bars for shading and residual layers, as well as buttons for playing or recording view synthesis and reset, etc. Due to IntrinsicNeRF with hierarchical clustering and indexing representation, our software can support real-time augmented video editing.